 A second important difference is that HRMI's economic and social rights scores are calculated from objective, internationally comparable, publicly accessible statistical data published by national and international bodies.
 Our civil and political rights scores, on the other hand, are calculated using surveys of human rights experts in each country.
 This is because objective statistical data that meets our standards, are not available for most civil and political rights.
-For more details on how we measure civil and political rights please see our forthcoming Civil and Political Rights section of the 2021 HRMI Methodology handbook.
+For more details on how we measure civil and political rights please see our forthcoming 2022 Civil and Political Rights Methodology Handbook.